QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-Let us step back and review this observation from a broader perspective advocated recently in Ref.~\cite{Heller:2020anv}.
+We now step back and review this phenomenon from a broader perspective advocated recently in Ref.~\cite{Heller:2020anv}.
 To proceed, we will utilize the aforementioned notion of phase space introduced in this context in Ref.~\cite{Behtash:2017wqg}.
-Specifically, one should think of $\mathscr{A}$ as a particularly clean (scale invariant) way of representing information about $\langle T^{\mu \nu} \rangle$ components and $w$ as a useful way of parametrizing time evolution, adjusted to the fact that transient phenomena in conformal theories occur over time scales set by the energy density.
+Specifically, one should think of $\mathscr{A}$ as a particularly clean scale invariant way of representing information about $\langle T^{\mu \nu} \rangle$ and $w$ as a useful way of parametrizing time evolution, adjusted to the fact that transient phenomena in conformal theories occur over time scales set by the energy density.

-Of course, knowing $\mathscr{A}$ at a given value of $w$ does not allow one to predict its value at subsequent times in any microscopic theory.
-The reason for it is that the true microscopic variable here is the bulk metric and $\mathscr{A}$ manifests itself as being related to only part of the information hidden there.
-A bigger chunk of information is provided by considering $\mathscr{A}$ and some of its derivatives with respect to $w$ or $\cal E$ and some of its derivatives with respect to $\tau$.
+Of course, knowing $\mathscr{A}$ at a given value of $w$ does not allow one to predict its value later, since the true microscopic variable is the bulk metric.
+A larger chunk of information is provided by considering $\mathscr{A}$ and some of its derivatives with respect to $w$ (or $\cal E$ and its derivatives with respect to $\tau$).
 Such sets of variables form the notion of an effective phase space.
-In fact, there is a limit to how big such phase space needs to be -- numerical solutions of Einstein's equations displayed in \Fig{fig:bifAholo} require typically information about a few functions on about 30-100 grid points.
+In fact, there is a limit to how large such phase space needs to be: the numerical solutions of Einstein's equations displayed in \Fig{fig:bifAholo} typically require one to specify a few functions on several dozen grid points.

-Extrapolating the ideas of Ref.~\cite{Heller:2020anv}, which concern full phase space, one can assign a metric to an effective phase space, i.e. the distance between points representing here classes of solutions, and track how such a distance changes as time evolves.
+One can then assign a metric to an effective phase space, i.e., the distance between points representing classes of solutions here, and track how such a distance changes as time evolves.
 The loss of information is expected to make a set of solutions reduce its volume in the effective phase space.
 For example, in \Fig{fig:bifAholo} one introduces the notion of proximity between two solutions $|\mathscr{A}_{1}(w) - \mathscr{A}_{2}(w)|$.
-With respect to this notion, various solutions from the chosen set eventually approximately collapse to a point in $\mathscr{A}$ at a fixed value of $w$.
-It should be clear that the hydrodynamic attractor at a given value of $w$ is not a notion relevant for all states.
+With respect to this notion, various solutions from the chosen set eventually collapse to approximately a point in $\mathscr{A}$ at a fixed value of $w$.
+It should be clear that the hydrodynamic attractor at a given value of $w$ is not a notion relevant to all states.
 It needs to be regarded as a statement about properties of some class of states initialized prior to that.